What is Risk?

 How to measure risk in extreme scenarios

 The shortcoming of the simple volatility measure is that it doesn’t consider extreme events.
-A risk measure developed to address that issue is Value-at-Risk (VaR).
+A measure developed to address that issue is Value-at-Risk (VaR).
 VaR measures how much a particular asset will lose in value, with a certain probability (usually 95%).

 In simpler terms: